MohammadSB199804/ds-project/README.md

     curl "http://localhost:8080/send-messages?count=10"
     ✅ You should see:
         Messages published in Producer logs
-        Messages consumed & inserted into DB in Consumer logs
+        Messages consumed & inserted into DB in Consumer logs --> to see logs user : docker logs producer

 🗃️ Check Stored Messages
     Log into PostgreSQL: